sreeprasad/sharding_based_on_user_id/README.md

 ### Sharding based on user id

 There is only 2 databases.
-If user ID mod 2 == 1 then choose database 1 other wise use database 2
+If user ID%2 == 0 then choose database 1 other wise use database 2

 ## How to run